OfficialMagic8/languages/languages/README.md

 **The en.json file is updated every time a new command is added, review the changes to add the same content to your language file.**

 **Want to collaborate?
 Add your own language with all translations and we will add it to the available translations!**
-- Copy the en.json file
+- Copy the en.json file (this file gets updated when new features are added or an error is fixed!)
 - Translate all the English to your known language
 - Do not edit the contents of the placeholders (${EXAMPLE}).
 Move them accordingly for grammar purposes.
 Scroll down for placeholder definitions.
 - Do **NOT** use a translating service